baldock92/nc-games/README.md

 ## Links

-The link to the hosted version of this app is: https://baldock92-board-games.netlify.app/
+The hosted version of this app is: https://baldock92-board-games.netlify.app/

-The link to the Github repo for the backend of this app is: https://github.com/baldock92/backend-project--nc-games
+The Github repo for the backend of this app is: https://github.com/baldock92/backend-project--nc-games

+The hosted version of the backend for this app is : https://my-ncgame.herokuapp.com/api

 ## Summary